Looking to make a move? Similar to home insurance, condo insurance has certain insurance coverages soon-to-be owners need to understand.

 Personal Property – Protects “your stuff” and all of the contents inside your condo.
 Items can be anything from clothing to furniture.
 You should have enough coverage for your personal property value, any improvements and betterments that you have acquired or made as well as coverage for the condo corporation’s deductible at the very minimum.

-Additional Living Expenses – Covers expenses like food, hotel and anything you would be forced to pay over and above the usual cost of living in your own unit when you are prohibited from returning or is unlivable as a result of insured damage.
+Additional Living Expenses – Covers expenses like food, hotel and anything you would be forced to pay over and above the usual cost of living in your own unit when you are prohibited from returning or are unlivable as a result of insured damage.
 Some examples of additional living expenses are:

-Payment for the Unit Owners’ share of special assessments against the Unit Owners made necessary following direct loss to the Condominium Corporations’ property caused by an insured peril under the Unit Owner’s policy.
+Payment for the Unit Owners’ share of special assessments against the Owners made necessary following direct loss to the Condominium Corporations’ property caused by an insured peril under the Unit Owner’s policy.

-Payment of the Unit Owners’ share of an additional assessment where the loss or damage to the owners unit is as the result of an act or omission of the Unit Owner.
+Payment of the Unit Owners’ share of an additional assessment where the loss or damage to the owner’s unit is the result of an act or omission of the Unit Owner.
 The amount will be the lesser of the cost of repairing the damage or the deductible on the Condominium Corporation’s insurance policy.
-Payment of the Unit Owners’ share of an additional assessment where the loss or damage to the owners unit is as the result of a circumstance included in a by-law passed by the Condominium Corporation to deal with this issue.
+Payment of the Unit Owners’ share of an additional assessment where the loss or damage to the owner’s unit is the result of a circumstance included in a by-law passed by the Condominium Corporation to deal with this issue.
 This means that there will be a contractual response to the additional amount added to the charge for the common expenses.

 For more information on tenant insurance